-Mordecai Miller Rabbi Henry Cohn President Judy Gunnar Administrator
+Mordecai Miller Rabbi Carolyn Metz President Judy Gunnar Administrator

 COME HOME FOR THE HOLIDAYS

 AT A TIME FOR OPENING OUR HEARTS, WE'RE OPENING OUR DOORS AS WELL.
 CONGREGATION BETH AMI WARMLY WELCOMES EVERYONE.

 THERE IS NO CHARGE FOR TICKETS TO ANY OF OUR HIGH HOLIDAY SERVICES.
 PLEASE CALL THE OFFICE BY FOR COMPLIMENTARY AND ADDITIONAL TICKETS.
 DONATIONS ARE GRATEFULLY ACCEPTED.
 (707) 360-3000

-SERVICES LED BY RABBI MORDECAI MILLER, CANTOR YAEL KRIEGER AND MEMBERS OF OUR CONGREGATION
+SERVICES LED BY RABBI MORDECAI MILLER, CANTOR DAVID ACKERMAN, AND MEMBERS OF OUR CONGREGATION

 Table of Contents

 Description of Activities & Services 4 - 7

 Selichot (A special service to get into the spirit of the season) 4

 Rosh Hashanah Evening Service Reception Morning Service Tashlich Mincha & Ma'ariv 4

 Shabbat Shuvah (The Intervening Sabbath) 5

 Kever Avot & Genizah 5

 Yom Kippur Kol Nidre & Mincha Morning Service Community Conversation Mincha & Yizkor Teen T'shuvah Neilah Ma'ariv & Shofar Break the Fast 5-6

 Sukkot (Festival of Tabernacles) 7

-Simchat Torah /
+Simchat Torah

 General Information 8

-Inserts: 1.)
-Schedule of Services 2.)
-Challah bag order/RSVP form 3.)
-Tashlich Flyer/Youth Activities
+Inserts: I.) Schedule of Services 2.)
+Tashlich Flyer 3.)
+Order Form /RSVP form

 DESCRIPTION OF ACTIVITIES

 SELICHOT

-SATURDAY, SEPTEMBER 16
+SATURDAY, SEPTEMBER 21

-The official beginning of the Season of Self-examination: we gather as a community to look into our hearts; to study, to visit and to pray.
+The official beginning of the Season of Self-examination: We gather as a community to look into our hearts; to study, to visit, and to pray.
 Do we have the courage to admit our errors and to seek forgiveness?

+EREV ROSH HASHANAH

+SUNDAY, SEPTEMBER 29

+Join us to step outside your daily routine and embrace the New Year in community.

+A reception with champagne, apples and honey cake follows the service.

-ROSH HASHANAH
+ROSH HASHANAH FIRST DAY

-WEDNESDAY, September 20- FRIDAY, September 22
+Monday, September 30